sliu750/Data-Visualization-Team-Project/README.md

 And now how is biodiversity affected?

 Here are biodiversity rankings for various countries in the past two decades.
+Click on a country to see how its biodiversity ranking has changed over the years.
+You can also see biodiversity rankings for any combination of countries by selecting the checkboxes next to them.

 <iframe src="https://public.tableau.com/views/BumpChart_17322889494520/Sheet1?:showVizHome=no&:embed=true"
         width="1100"